Avi241/mecanum-bot/README.md

 The robot can be controlled by publishing to the `/cmd_vel` topic.
 The message type is `geometry_msgs/Twist`.

 To control the robot using a joystick / gamepad, the `joystick` parameter can be set to `true` while launching the node.
-This then uses the `joy` package to subscribe to the `/joy` topic and convert the joystick messages to `Twist` messages.
+This then uses the `joy` package to publish the `/joy` topic and convert the joystick messages to `Twist` messages.

 ## To Do
 - [ ] Publish odometry by using reverse kinematics